Page last updated on March 16, 2023 at 4:47 pm

 This program funds efforts to remove invasive plants throughout your neighborhood.
 Grant monies can be used to purchase tools and supplies or to rent equipment to help remove invasive plants, as well as to purchase native plants to replace the invasive species that have been removed.

 This grant program is available through a partnership between HAND and Monroe County Identify and Reduce Invasive Species (MC-IRIS).
 Each year MC-IRIS issues the Reduce One Invasive Species Challenge.
-In 2023 the Challenge again focuses on Callery Pear (also known as Bradford Pear).
-A SSCIPS grant can be used to take up the Challenge and help to eliminate this invasive tree from your neighborhood.
+In 2025 the Challenge focuses on THREE particularly problematic species: Callery Pear, Burning Bush, and Japanese Barberry.
+A SSCIPS grant can be used to take up the Challenge and help to eliminate these invasives from your neighborhood.

-2. The general Small & Simple Grant (S&S) for all other categories
+2. The General Small & Simple Grant (S&S) for all categories other than invasive plants (see #2 below)

 Here are some project ideas: